 Most importantly, this will help our students realize their potential by fully preparing them for their careers.
 This is a victory for our university and our community.
 Please join me in celebrating this milestone moment, and I will keep you updated on the hospital and other momentous achievements at NSU.

-The Nova Southeastern University Center for Collaborative Research will expand the university’s research capability and further our ability to make discoveries that can improve our community and our world.
+The Nova Southeastern University Center for Collaborative Research has expanded the university’s research capability and furthered our ability to make discoveries that can improve our community and our world.
 The $80 million, 215,000 sq. ft.
-Center for Collaborative Research will provide wet and dry labs for many of NSU’s innovative researchers and a General Clinical Research Center, an outpatient facility that will provide a centralized clinical research infrastructure to benefit investigators in multiple disciplines.
-The CCR will house the NSU Cell Therapy Institute; NSU’s Institute for Neuro-Immune Medicine; NSU’s Rumbaugh-Goodwin Institute for Cancer Research; the Emil Buehler Research Center for Engineering, Science and Mathematics; and the U.S. Geological Survey (USGS), which partners with NSU on collaborative inter-disciplinary research involving greater Everglades restoration efforts, hydrology and water resources, and more.
-The CCR will also include NSU’s Technology Incubator, which will enable qualified companies to access leading research equipment and technology and collaborate with NSU faculty researchers, undergraduate and graduate students, and administrators.
+Center for Collaborative Research provides wet and dry labs for many of NSU’s innovative researchers and a General Clinical Research Center, an outpatient facility that provides a centralized clinical research infrastructure to benefit investigators in multiple disciplines.
+The CCR houses the NSU Cell Therapy Institute; NSU’s Institute for Neuro-Immune Medicine; NSU’s Rumbaugh-Goodwin Institute for Cancer Research; the Emil Buehler Research Center for Engineering, Science and Mathematics; and the U.S. Geological Survey (USGS), which partners with NSU on collaborative inter-disciplinary research involving greater Everglades restoration efforts, hydrology and water resources, and more.
+The CCR also includes NSU’s Technology Incubator, which will enable qualified companies to access leading research equipment and technology and collaborate with NSU faculty researchers, undergraduate and graduate students, and administrators.

 This exciting project will follow the Jeffersonian concept of a "community of scholars and students living and working closely together, combining theory with practice".

 A $500-million partnership to transform a 30-acre, university-investment into a high-tech research/office park with nearly three million square feet of office, retail, financial, governmental, and residential space, as well as a hotel and a conference center.